Algebras with a negation map: Metatangible triples and their systems

-Dolzan and Oblak \cite{DO} develop the tie between anti-negated semirings with matrix theory, by showing that the only invertible matrices over multiplicatively cancellative anti-negated semirings are generalized permutation matrices, a key feature in tropical algebra.
-Let us formulate this in terms of $\tT$-triples.
+Dolzan and Oblak \cite{DO} develop the tie between anti-negated semirings with matrix theory, by showing that the only invertible matrices over multiplicatively cancelative anti-negated semirings are generalized permutation matrices.
+Let us formulate this key feature from tropical algebra, in terms of triples.